 Deutsche Bank has received requests for information from certain regulators in connection with its internal investigation into the historical sales of certain FX derivatives products with a limited number of clients.
-Deutsche Bank is providing information to and otherwise cooperating with these regulators.
-Separately, a related claim has been filed in the High Courts of England and Wales by one of the Bank's clients but proceedings have yet to formally commence.
+Deutsche Bank is providing information to and otherwise cooperating with its regulators.
+Separately, Deutsche Bank has been served with a related claim that was filed in the High Courts of England and Wales by one of the Bank's clients.